Free Consultation

 Use an Attorney’s Assistance

 Workers’ compensation claims for PTSD, depression, anxiety and other mental impairments can be difficult to win in Colorado.
 Without physical evidence of an injury, a workers’ compensation insurer may be reluctant to offer a settlement.
 The claims adjuster may argue that your PTSD stemmed from events in your personal life rather than at work.
-You may need to hire an injury attorney to represent your best interests during your workers’ compensation claim.
+You may need to hire an injury attorney in Denver, Colorado to represent your best interests during your workers’ compensation claim.
 A lawyer can strengthen your claim, gather PTSD-related evidence and negotiate with an insurance company on your behalf.